Golf Tutorials

 • Par 5: These are the longest holes, over 471 yards.
 For these, the standard is three shots to reach the green, followed by two putts.
 Total: 5 strokes.

 When you add up the par for all 18 holes, you get the total par for the course.
 Most standard 18-hole golf courses are a Par 72.
 This is usually made up of four par 3s, ten par 4s, and four par 5s.
-Your final score is often expressed in relation to this number (e.g., "1 R-over Par").
+Your final score is often expressed in relation to this number (e.g., "1-under Par").

 The Language of a Scorecard: Common Scoring Terms